kube-vip/website/content/docs/usage/equinix.md

 ### Using Annotations

 This is important as the CCM will apply the BGP configuration to the [node annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) making it easy for kube-vip to find the networking configuration it needs to expose load balancer addresses.
-The `--annotations metal.equinix.com` will cause kube-vip to "watch" the annotations of the worker node that it is running on, once all of the configuarion has been applied by the CCM then the kube-vip pod is ready to advertise BGP addresses for the service.
+The `--annotations metal.equinix.com` will cause kube-vip to "watch" the annotations of the worker node that it is running on, once all of the configuration has been applied by the CCM then the kube-vip pod is ready to advertise BGP addresses for the service.

 ```sh
 kube-vip manifest daemonset \